 The designated area incorporates an existing NEAFC fishery closure, which has been in effect since 2005 (ICES, 2007).
-However, there is evidence that the year following this closure fishing activity increased (ICES, 2007).
-Therefore it is likely to be accepted by NEAFC and the fishing community but monitoring of the area and enforcement of regulations will be required to prevent non-compliance.
+Therefore it is more likely to be accepted by NEAFC and the fishing community than an area not currently closed to fishing.